jpmorganchase/salt-ds/.changeset/dull-goats-vanish.md

 "@salt-ds/lab": patch
 ---

-Fixed Linear Progress to keep bar visible at 0 for animation
+Fixed Linear Progress's bar not animating to the beginning on reset